ethereum-optimism/optimism/specs/glossary.md

     how native ETH balances were stored in the storage trie.
 - [Predeployed contracts][predeploy]

-The timestap of the L2 genesis block must be a multiple of the [block time][block-time] (i.e. a even number, since the block time is 2 seconds).
+The timestamp of the L2 genesis block must be a multiple of the [block time][block-time] (i.e. a even number, since the block time is 2 seconds).

 When updating the rollup protocol to a new version, we may perform a *squash fork*, a process that entails the creation